mattrussi/gitlab-com-runbooks/docs/uncategorized/k8s-cluster-upgrade.md

 # GKE Cluster Upgrade Procedure

-Almost all of our GKE clusters are now set to automatically upgrade.
+All of our non-gprd GKE clusters are now set to automatically upgrade.
 They are all using the [Regular release channel](https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels) and have specific times they will upgrade themselves, as documented [here](https://gitlab.com/gitlab-com/gl-infra/delivery/-/issues/1137#note_433946309).